-Candidates may submit credentials following completion of a two-year residency, after 24 months of a three-year residency, or the equivalent time in any other approved residency (provided they are in the final year of that program).
+Candidates may submit credentials following completion of 22 months of a residency, or the equivalent time in any other approved residency (provided they are in the final year of that program).
 If a candidate is previously ACVIM Board Certified and participating in an approved LAIM residency, he/she may submit his/her credentials within the final 12 months of that program.
 A candidate intending to take the LAIM Examination must submit his/her credentials, including letters of reference, to arrive no later than October 1 of the year preceding the date on which they plan to take their examination.
-Each candidate will be notified no later than sixty (60) days after the submission deadline as to the acceptability of the submitted credentials. (see D.2.q).
-All candidates must submit the current standard application form of the specialty along with the other required documents.
+Each candidate will be notified no later than sixty (60) days after the submission deadline as to the acceptability of the submitted credentials. (see D.2.g).
+All candidates must submit the current standard application form of the specialty along with the other required documents as outlined in the Credentials/Case Report Requirements available on the ACVIM website (www.acvim.org).
 Applicants must carefully follow instructions provided in the credentials packet.
 Inadequate attention to detail may cause the entire application to be rejected.
 The information listed here provides an overview of the requirements.
 More specific guidelines are in the credentials packet.
 Because application requirements are changed periodically, candidates must be certain that they are using the most current application and credentials packet.
 If there are any questions regarding the application process, the candidate should request clarification from the Chair of the Large Animal Internal Medicine Credentials Committee in writing.
 The following must be included in the application.